contains the active ingredients Telmisartan and Hydrochlorothiazide

 Mizart HCT lowers high blood pressure, also called hypertension.

-to serious health problems (such as heart disease).
+to serious health problems (such as stroke, heart disease and kidney failure).

 Mizart HCT helps to lower your blood pressure but does not cure hypertension.